nshkrdotcom/perimeter/docs/PERIMETER_gem_0010.md

 As José Valim emphasized, a design pattern describes a recurring *problem* and the *core of its solution*, which can be implemented in many ways. `Perimeter` addresses the following recurring problems:

-1.  **The Boundary Problem:** How do we ensure data integrity at the edge of a system (e.g., APIs, GenServers, context boundaries) without littering our core logic with defensive checks?
+1.  **The Perimeter Problem:** How do we ensure data integrity at the edge of a system (e.g., APIs, GenServers, context perimeters) without littering our core logic with defensive checks?
 2.  **The Explicitness Problem:** How do we make the data requirements of our functions and modules explicit and self-documenting, especially when working with plain maps?
 3.  **The Confidence Problem:** How can we write assertive, "let it crash" style code in our function bodies with confidence that the input data won't cause trivial crashes due to incorrect shape or type?

-`Perimeter` provides an idiomatic Elixir solution to these problems through **explicit, runtime-enforced contracts at system boundaries.**
+`Perimeter` provides an idiomatic Elixir solution to these problems through **explicit, runtime-enforced contracts at system perimeters.**

 ### Principle 2: Decouple Behavior, State, and Mutability